kricsleo/vscode-package.json-inspector/README.md

   <img src="./screenshot/click.gif" alt="preview click" width="600" />
 </p>

+## Configuration

+Following settings are avaliable in `.vscode/settings.json`:

+- `'pkg.inspector.disableBundlephobia': string`

+  Use regular expressions to match package names to disable the use of bundlephobia analysis packages.
+E.g., `'lodash'` or `'/lodash/'`.

 ## Install

 👉 Install it in the [marketplace of VS Code](https://marketplace.visualstudio.com/items?itemName=kricsleo.vscode-package-json-inspector)

 ## License